-Argentina's president-elect says cabinet 'chosen,' some names still under wraps
+Argentina's president-elect says cabinet 'chosen,' some names revealed

 “To clear up any doubts, I have no plans to resign or leave my position until the last day”, Fernandez said.

-Reporting by Adam Jourdan and Nicolas Misculin; Editing by Steve Orlofsky
+Reporting by Adam Jourdan and Nicolas Misculin; Additional reporting by Cassandra Garrison; Editing by Steve Orlofsky